 Extended reach drilling (ERD) technology reduces the high capital and operating costs of large offshore structures while minimizing environmental impact to sensitive near shore areas.

 The initial drilling program at Chayvo was completed in 2008 with a total of 20 ERD wells drilled, setting world records in depth, horizontal reach and drilling speed.

-The Yastreb was then dismantled, modified and transported to the Odotpu field where it was utilized in yet another world record setting drilling program from May 2009 to February 2011.
+The Yastreb was then dismantled, modified and transported to the Odoptu field where it was utilized in yet another world record setting drilling program from May 2009 to February 2011.

 In March 2011, workers began once again dismantling and transporting the Yastreb rig back to the Chayvo field where it is scheduled to resume drilling operations in early 2012.